wp-plugins/mycred/readme.txt

 = 1.2.1 =
 * Fixed Bug #43 - Users are not sorted according to balance in WP admin.
+* Fixed Bug #44 - Incorrect settings are saved by Banking add-on causing Hooks to reset.

 = 1.2 =
 * Moved the has_entry() method from myCRED_Hook to myCRED Settings to allow use by other features then just hooks.